illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 The name of the third party Windows Package manager is Chocolatey.
 The download is located at [Chocolatey.org](https://chocolatey.org/ "Chocolatey.org download page").

-From an Administrator Powershell 5 prompt:
+From an Administrator PowerShell 5 prompt:

 ```PowerShell
 Set-ExecutionPolicy Bypass -Scope Process -Force; `